Your Athlete and Races

 Types of Races:

-Qualifiers - These are races we would like att U12 & U14 athletes to attend.
-Parents don"t need to send the "registration".
-Parents do need to bring a check or cash for registration of each athlete.
-There is no voucher, but there is a race fee collected the day of the race.
+Qualifiers: All U12 & U14 athletes to attend qualifiers unless directed otherwise by their coach.
+Parents do not need to register for these events; however you do need to bring a check or cash for registration of each athlete on race day.
 During the qualifiers, the State is divided into 4 regions.
 Based on the 3 qualifiers, athletes earn the opportunity to move onto additional events.
 Qualification is based on the best 2 of 6 individual runs (3 races, 2 runs per race).
 The quotas are defined annually based on enrollments numbers in each region.
-Regardless of qualification results, all athletes get to attend a special State wide event, the Finals or the Championships.
+Regardless of qualification results, all athletes get to attend a special State wide event either the Finals or the Championships.

-Finals and Championships - Participation is based on Qualifier results.
+Finals and Championships: Participation is based on Qualifier results.
 The details of the race are provided in an information packet following the last of the 3 Qualifiers.
-The information package includes registration, event specifics and logistical information.
-This detail information for each event may be found on the NHARA website and generally on the website of the hosting mountain.
-These events may be hosted outside of our division and travel arrangement may be necessary and should be looked into early if there is the possibility of attending.
+The information package includes registration, event specifics, and logistical information.
+This detailed information for each event may be found on the NHARA website and generally on the website of the hosting mountain.
+These events may be hosted outside of our division and travel arrangements may be necessary and should be looked into early if there is the possibility of attending.
 An assigned Cranmore coach will accompany our athletes and there could be additional travel expenses.

-And Beyond - Results are the State Championships may open up opportunities to additional regional and national events and camps such as Francis Piche Invitational at Gunstock for U12 & U14 and U14 Eastern Championships and the U14 Can Am.
-The U14 Can Am brings together the top 70 -U14 racers from the eastern United States and eastern Canada.
-This event alternates between Mount Tramblant, Quebec and Sugarloaf, ME.
-The program director or head coach will accompany any athletes attending these events and the parents of athletes attending are responcible for additional coaching expenses beyond coach's salary.
+Other Events: Results at the State Championships may open up opportunities for additional regional and national events and camps such as Francis Piché Invitational at Gunstock for U12 & U14, U14 Eastern Championships, and the U14 Can-Am Championships.
+The U14 Can-Ams brings together the top 70 U14 racers from the eastern United States and eastern Canada.
+This event alternates between Mont Tremblant, Quebec and Sugarloaf, ME.
+The program director or head coach will accompany any athletes attending these events and the parents of athletes attending are responsible for additional coaching expenses beyond coach's salary.